1

 Type: Tax credit and grant program

-For: Businesses located in Rural Jump-Start zones located in economically distressed, rural counties
+For: Businesses located in Rural Jump-Start zones located in economically distressed, rural counties, and committed to hiring new employees.

 Application deadline: Rolling